j-d-b/tas-server/README.md

 This project is pretty close to production-capable (aside from any written tests 😮).
 From the perspective of the frontend, everything is there.
 However, there are a few areas which need work:
 * Auth refresh tokens (important!)
 * Logging (with winston)
+* What appt details can be updated?
+* Add arrivalWindow to appt
+* Appt details in reminder email
+* SMS
+* Add block to all appts
+* Gate capacity and planned activities templates
+* clarify block vs blockID in data storage